3dcitydb/3dcitydb-docs/source/impexp/cli/import.rst

 .. code-block:: bash

    $ impexp import -H localhost -d citydb_v4 -p -u citydb_user \
+                   -o delete
                    -b 13.3508824,52.4799281,13.3578297,52.4862805,4326 \
                    --bbox-mode=within my_city.gml

 Import all city objects from the ``my_city.gml`` file that are ``within`` the provided bounding box.
 The coordinates of the bounding box are given in WGS84.
 For this reason, the fifth value ``4326`` of the :option:`-b` option denotes the SRID that is used by the target database for the WGS84 reference system.
+The import operation uses ``delete`` as import mode.
+Thus, the identifiers of the top-level city objects from ``my_city.gml`` satisfying the bounding box filter are queried in the database.
+If objects sharing the same identifier are found in the database, they are first deleted before importing the city objects from ``my_city.gml``.

 .. code-block:: bash